Turkey's PM Erdogan and opponents hold mass rallies

 Turkish activists have held a mass protest in Istanbul, hours after Prime Minister Recep Tayyip Erdogan rallied his own supporters in a seaside resort.

 Riot police used water cannon to disperse thousands gathered in Istanbul's Taksim Square.

 Mr Erdogan told about 15,000 of his supporters that the protests were led by an international conspiracy.

-Protests had eased since last Saturday, when police cleared Istanbul's Gezi Park, the focal point of unrest.'One prayer'
+Protests had eased since last Saturday, when police cleared Istanbul's Gezi Park, the focal point of unrest.

 A small protest over plans to redevelop the park began in May.

 It exploded into nationwide anti-government unrest after the police used what activists said were heavy-handed tactics.

 Mr Erdogan, who has become a hate figure for the protesters, initially appeared to want to placate his opponents, but later hardened his rhetoric.

 On Saturday he told thousands of his supporters in the Black Sea city of Samsun how the protesters insulted Islam.